What are fringe benefits?

 Paid time off (PTO)

 Offering PTO to your employees has many benefits.
 If employees know they can take time off, they’re more likely to see it as an incentive to get work done beforehand.
-Taking time off also allows your employees to relax and de-stress.
-They’ll feel refreshed and work more efficiently when they return to work.
+Taking time away from work can help employees recharge, reduce burnout, and return to work more engaged.

 Providing ample PTO and sick leave also ensures that employees won’t come to work when they feel ill, preventing the spread of viruses that could threaten your entire workforce.